leddhedd/BreakNeck/README.md

 Huge thanks to all the guys over at the Armchair Engineering, Voron, and Annex discord for all the help and support in bringing this project together.

+## What is this?

+if you have stumbled across this repo, you are looking at the predecessor to **ARMPITHEIGHT** , i will leave the following description of what Breakneck was below for some back-lore.

+Breakneck was a toolhead designed primarily for the Voron ecosystem, and any other front rail, front belt CoreXY Printer.
+The main features and testing focus of the toolhead were remote air cooling, and a deliberate bend in the post-extruder filament path, for the purposes of inducing a bowden-like buffering effect.

 ## [> > > ASSEMBLY GUIDE < < <](https://github.com/leddhedd/BreakNeck/blob/main/Images/Assembly/Assembly-Instructions.md)

 <p align="center">